IsLocal/Chest-GUI/README.md

 ```

 Below are some simple examples for more practical examples please look in the index.js file in the behavior pack
-while you can download this as a addon you can also just add the chestGUI.js file to your own pack without any error

 ## Layout Creation Examples